MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 Years later, I started to listen to other stuff, but I would say there was a gap of about 13 years until I actually saw him perform.
 He's been dead for a long time, but I actually saw video footage of him.
 I never even thought to think, "Oh what does he look like?
 What is he like on stage?"
 I just loved him.
 And then one day I was watching TV and there was a documentary about him. <span class="important">I was just mesmerized by this guy because there was an animal.
 It was like, this guy was not just a singer, he was like an actor animal, something beyond.
 A real genuine performer.</span>
 {: .interviewee }

 I happen to understand French, but even if you don't understand French, there's no way that you can't be compelled by this guy.
 You see him and it's like, "Augh!
 He's so in it."
 Certain performers are like that.
-There's a lot of jazz musicians that have influenced me, or at least turned me on, people like Errol Garner, [Herbie Hancock](https://en.wikipedia.org/wiki/Herbie_Hancock), [Keith Jarrett](https://en.wikipedia.org/wiki/Keith_Jarrett)...
-I recently heard a guy called [Brad Mehldau](https://en.wikipedia.org/wiki/Brad_Mehldau).
+There's a lot of jazz musicians that have influenced me, or at least turned me on, people like Errol Garner, [Herbie Hancock&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Herbie_Hancock), [Keith Jarrett&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Keith_Jarrett)...
+I recently heard a guy called [Brad Mehldau&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Brad_Mehldau).
 {: .interviewee }

 {% include video.html vid="cnH27mxW0KM" %}

-AG: Oh, I just saw him live with [John Scofield](https://en.wikipedia.org/wiki/John_Scofield) and [Mark Guiliana](https://en.wikipedia.org/wiki/Mark_Guiliana).
+AG: Oh, I just saw him live with [John Scofield&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Scofield) and [Mark Guiliana&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Mark_Guiliana).
 Unbelievable.
 He's a genius.
 {: .interviewer }

 HJ: Of course I've known about him for many years.
 I've heard him here and there.
 But, actually going live to listen to him.
 It was just a few months ago.